-- (a) The APM contains the content prescribed in FAR 7.105 and shall be used in the preparation of written acquisition plans.
-Where a particular element described in FAR 7.105 does not apply, the acquisition plan should read "not applicable."
-The dollar value, complexity (e.g., commercial versus non-commercial item) and method of acquisition (e.g., full and open competition versus task/delivery order) of the supplies and services to be acquired will affect the scope and breadth of the acquisition plan. - (b) FAR 7.106 (major systems) and FAR 7.107 (consolidation, bundling, or substantial bundling) shall be addressed in the acquisition plan, if applicable. - (c) For leasehold interests in real property, a modified version of the contents of acquisition plans for leases is provided in the APM. - (d) The requirement for a written acquisition plan may be waived by the appropriate level of an approving official listed in 507.105(c).
-When the requirement for a written acquisition plan is waived, an oral acquisition plan is still required.
-The planner must obtain approval for the oral acquisition plan from the approving official.
+(a) The APM contains the content prescribed in FAR 7.105 and shall be used in the preparation of written acquisition plans.
+Except for 507.105(a)(1), where a particular element described in FAR 7.105 does not apply, the acquisition plan should read "not applicable."
+The dollar value, complexity (e.g., commercial versus non-commercial item) and method of acquisition (e.g., full and open competition versus task/delivery order) of the supplies and services to be acquired will affect the scope and breadth of the acquisition plan.